rcrowther/quickviews/README.rst

     Put a custom link under permissions into the main AdminView.
 Freaky, but seems to live here.

 forms
-    Set of defaulted form views for use with Forms and ModelForms
+    Defaulted views for use with Forms and ModelForms

 list views and paginators
     Contains a ListBuilder which works from a Django database query.
 And defaulted views.